15 Best Places to Shop in Barcelona + Shopping Tips

 Avenida del Portal de l’Angel is one of the most popular shopping areas in Barcelona, with a mix of local and international stores.

-Here you’ll find stores like Zara, Mango, Pull & Bear, Stradivarius, Primark, Brandy Melville, and more.
+Here you’ll find Barcelona clothing stores like Zara, Mango, Pull & Bear, Stradivarius, Primark, Brandy Melville, and more.

 It can get really crowded here, so make sure to keep a close on your personal belongings and use a phone leash to avoid pickpockets.

-Tip: There’s another Zara store located just north of here at the corner of Plaza Cataluyna, which has beautiful interior architecture and is the largest Zara in Barcelona!
+Tip: There’s another Zara store located just north of here at the corner of Plaza Cataluyna, which has beautiful interior architecture and is the biggest Zara in Barcelona!

 If you want to do some outlet shopping, head to Girona Street in the nearby Eixample neighborhood.

-There’s not a ton of stores on this shopping street in Barcelona but the most popular one is the Mango Outlet.
+This shopping street in Barcelona doesn’t have a ton of stores, but the most popular one is the Mango Outlet.

-This is one of my favorite outlet stores and you can find discounted prices on Mango clothing, shoes, and accessories here.
+This is one of my favorite outlet stores and you can find discounted prices on Mango clothing, shoes, and accessories.

 Plus, there’ a few other Spanish designer outlet stores for clothes shopping in Barcelona as well.